Previous dayMarch 31, 2026Next day

 23.0 km---✓ ReviewedUSGS →

-On March 31, 2026 at 22:40 UTC, a magnitude 3.5 earthquake struck 100 km N of Charlotte Amalie, U.S. Virgin Islands.
-Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 23.0 km below the surface, classifying it as shallow crustal.
+A magnitude 3.5 earthquake was recorded 100 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 22:40 UTC.
+It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 23.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.243°, -64.853°.
+The epicenter is at 19.243°, -64.853°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31